CartoDB/deck.gl-examples/custom-markers/README.md

-## Example: 1.4M Points of Interest
+## Example: 1.4M Custom Markers

-This visualization is using [Dynamic Tiling](https://carto.com/blog/dynamic-tiling-for-highly-performant-cloud-native-maps) to load millions of points of interest across the United States.
+This visualization is using [Dynamic Tiling](https://carto.com/blog/dynamic-tiling-for-highly-performant-cloud-native-maps) to load millions of points of interest represented with custom markers across the United States.
+Custom markers for the selected category are filtered in the server by query parameters and uses a deck.gl CollisionFilterExtension to hide markers that overlap with other markers.

 Uses [Vite](https://vitejs.dev/) to bundle and serve files.